wshado/Vulnerable-ChatGPT-HomeAssistant/README.md

 2. Verify `.env` file exists and has correct values
 3. Ensure custom component files are present

-### Qwen Connection Issues
+### OpenAI Connection Issues
-1. Verify Ollama is running: `ollama list`
+1. Verify API key is valid and has credits
-2. Check model is available: `ollama pull qwen2.5:1.5b-instruct-q4_0`
+2. Check model availability in your OpenAI account
+3. Ensure API key has proper permissions
 3. Test API: `curl http://localhost:11434/api/version`

 ### Environment Variables Not Loading